Thutmose II: The Nubian Rebellion

-Upon Thutmose's coronation, Kush rebelled, as it had the habit of doing upon the transition of Egyptian kingship.
-The Nubian state had been completely subjugated by Thutmose I, but some rebels from Khenthennofer rose up, and the Egyptian forces retreated into a fortress built by Thutmose I. On account of his relative youth at the time, Thutmose II dispatched an army into Nubia rather than leading it himself, but he seems to have easily crushed this revolt with the aid of his father's military generals.
+In Year 1, the Coronation of Thutmose triggered Kush to rebel, as it had the habit of doing upon the transition of Egyptian kingship.
+The Nubian state had been completely subjugated by Thutmose I. Rebels from Khenthennofer rose up, and the Egyptian forces retreated into a fortress built by Thutmose I. On account of his relative youth at the time, Thutmose II dispatched an army into Nubia rather than leading it himself.
+He seems to have easily crushed this revolt with the aid of his father's military generals.
 An account of the campaign is given by the historian Josephus who refers to it as the Ethiopic War.